Innovation and improvement of courses via community of practices

 West M., Silva M., Herman G., “Randomized exams for large STEM courses spread via communities of practice”, Proceedings of the 122nd American Society for Engineering Education Annual Conference and Exposition (ASEE 2015), 26.1302.1-26.1302.15, 2015.

-Since Fall 2019, a team of faculty from Mathematics, Computer Science and Mechanical Engineering Departments started working on a project to improve the curriculum of the Linear Algebra course offered to students at the College of Engineering.
-The plan is to make the class more suitable to sophomores, by removing Calculus III prerequisite requirements, and add computational tools so that students can solve more complex and realistic examples.
+In Fall 2019, a team of faculty from the Mathematics, Computer Science, and Mechanical Engineering Departments began working on a project to improve the curriculum of the Linear Algebra course offered to students in the College of Engineering.
+The goal was to make the course more accessible to sophomores by removing the Calculus III prerequisite and introducing computational tools, allowing students to solve more complex and realistic problems.

-In order to measure the impact of these innovations and perform longitudinal studies, I developed a linear algebra concept inventory using the PL system, and offered these assessment as an optional quiz during the first week of my Numerical Methods class in Fall 2019 and Spring 2020.
-This concept inventory was also offered to students from other classes, and we have data from more than 1000 students, ranging from freshman to seniors.
+To measure the impact of these changes and perform longitudinal studies, I developed a Linear Algebra Concept Inventory using the PrairieLearn system.
+I first offered this assessment as an optional quiz during the first week of my Numerical Methods class in Fall 2019 and Spring 2020.
+It was also given to students in other classes, and we now have data from over 1,000 students, ranging from freshmen to seniors.
+We found that students with less mathematics background who completed the new computational linear algebra course performed significantly better on quizzes in my course compared to those who took the traditional linear algebra course.
+The results were presented at SIGCSE 2023.

 Silva M., Hieronymi P., West M., Nytko N., Deshpande A., Chuang J., Hilgenfeldt S., “Innovating and modernizing a Linear Algebra class through teaching computational skills”, Proceedings of the 2022 American Society for Engineering Education Conference (ASEE 2022), 2022.

-Based on the successfull re-design of the linear algebra course, we are now incorporating similar computational Python-based lessons to other introductory courses that are required to many engineering programs, starting with Statics and Differential Equations.
-My current role is to mentor instructors teaching these courses, and interacting with undergraduate and graduate teaching assistants, to support the development and implementation of the Python-based activities.
+Based on the successfull re-design of the linear algebra course, another community of practice was formed to incorporate similar computational Python-based lessons to other courses required to many engineering programs, including Statics, Differential Equations and Control Systems.
+My main role was to mentor instructors teaching these courses, and interact with undergraduate and graduate teaching assistants, to support the development and implementation of the Python-based activities.
+These activities were supported by two internal grants.

-“Python Working Group”, Strategic Instructional Innovations Program (SIIP) at UIUC.
-Research team: Sasha Hilgenfeldt, Jared Bronski, Wayne Chang, Neal Davis Mariana Silva and Matthew West, 2021-present.
+Grant: “Python Working Group”, Strategic Instructional Innovations Program (SIIP) at UIUC.
+Research team: Sasha Hilgenfeldt, Jared Bronski, Wayne Chang, Neal Davis Mariana Silva and Matthew West, 2021-2022.

 Contact information